 Which retired generals and foreign policy hands are going to line up behind him, vouching for his soundness of mind and seriousness of purpose?

 I was not aware that retired generals dictated who is to be our President, or are so versed in Freudian psychoanalysis as to sit in judgement on our candidates’ soundness of mind.
 Though I must wonder why Ross is neglecting to cite former Navy Secretary Jim Webb, who has been on Trump’s shortlist for VP for a while now.
-And I also wonder why Ross is also not looked at actual military service members, who, according to one poll, prefer Trump over Hillary by nearly three to one.
+And I also wonder why Ross has also not looked at actual military service members, who, according to one poll, prefer Trump over Hillary by nearly three to one.
 Is there a gap between elite and rank-an-file there too?
 Yes, yes, Ross we all know you can write.
 Some evidence, please?

 Which pundit-intellectuals are going to channel their Hillary-skepticism into a full-throated support for Trump?
 (Not Sullivan, clearly …)